chr1shr/uma_ss2024/README.md

   tessellation to examine their neighbor relationships

 # Additional resources
-Several other software packages were referenced throughout the lectures
+Several other software packages were referenced throughout the lectures:

 - [LAMMPS](https://lammps.sandia.gov) – the Large Atomic/Molecular Massively
   Parallel Simulator is a widely-used software package developed at Sandia